darekkay/dashboard/README.md

 - [ ] Todo tasks (integration with 3rd party, like Todoist, Wunderlist or GitHub Issues) ...

+## Creating a new widget

+First, run the file generator to create a new widget (`yarn generate`).
+Then, re-scan the available widgets (`yarn scan-widgets`).
+This will make the widget available on the Dashboard.

 ## Contribution

 All contributors are highly welcome, especially designers.
 If you want to collaborate on this project, just give me a [note](mailto:hello@darekkay.com).